CompuTec/appengine-docs/current/releases/plugins/mrp/download.md

 ---
-sidebar_position: 11
+sidebar_position: 2
 ---

-import Releases from "../mowizard-releases.json";
+import Releases from "../../../mrp-releases.json";

-# CompuTec MOWizard Plugin
+# Download

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.